Elpomos/odoo_test_FG/README.md

 Hello,

-Here is my test for the odoo web designer job.
+Here is my test for the Odoo web designer job.

 I tried to respect the example as much as possible.
 However, I did modify a few things like same sized titles for all sections of the main part or correctly